AuguB/Rust_Advent_Of_Code_2022/README.md

 I also spent a lot of time tracking down stupid bugs that I just made because my mind is foggy.
 I think I will take a night off.

+Part two is my proudest work so far.
+I used a new ndarray library and I actually read the docs (phew).
+Didn't make a lot of sense at the start but I think I get it at least a little now.
+I used some generic typing for a few functions, and overall I am pretty happy with the approach, even though it is probably not the optimal solution.
+I was considering doing some simulated annealing, but yeah.